 It's clear that climate change is here now and already having a profound effect on the places we live, the natural resources we depend on and the species that provide rich biodiversity around the planet.
 We need to take significant steps now to curb greenhouse gas pollution and avoid the worst effects of runaway global climate change.

 Cities across the country can be a powerful voice for prompting action in Washington.
-That’s why the Center is calling on volunteers from coast to coast to urge their local elected officials to pass resolutions in support of the EPA using the Clean Air Act to reduce carbon in our atmosphere to no more than 350 parts per million — the level scientists say is needed to avoid catastrophic climate change.
-So far, we’ve earned resolutions from a whopping 63 communities: Albany, Ithaca and Yonkers, N.Y.; Bloomfield and Hartford, Conn.; Berkeley, Santa Monica, Arcata, Oxnard, Santa Cruz, Richmond, Culver City, San Francisco, San Leandro, Fairfax, West Hollywood, Oakland and Los Angeles, Calif.; Seattle, Wash.; Nashville, Tenn; Kauai, Hawaii; New Hope Borough, Pittsburgh and Philadelphia, Pa.; Tucson, Ariz.; Boone, N.C.; Minneapolis, Minn.; Milwaukee and Madison, Wis.; Newton, Cambridge and Northampton, Mass.; Cincinnati and Oberlin, Ohio; Keene, N.H.; Santa Fe, N.M.; Kansas City, Mo.; Salt Lake City, Utah; Miami, South Miami, Pinecrest, Tampa, Hallandale Beach, Gulfport, Broward County, St. Petersburg, Key West and West Palm Beach, Fla.; Chicago, Ill.; Teton County, Wyo.; Eugene, Ore.; Boulder, Colo.; Burlington, Vt.; Detroit and Ann Arbor, Mich.; Wilmington, Del.; Providence, R.I.; Gary, Ind.; Woodbridge, N.J.; Portland, Maine; Baltimore, Md.; Buffalo, N.Y.; and Washington, D.C.
+That's why the Center is calling on volunteers from coast to coast to urge their local elected officials to pass resolutions in support of the EPA using the Clean Air Act to reduce carbon in our atmosphere to no more than 350 parts per million — the level scientists say is needed to avoid catastrophic climate change.
+So far, we've earned resolutions from a whopping 83 communities: Albany, Ithaca, Buffalo, Red Hook and Yonkers, N.Y.; New Haven, Bloomfield and Hartford, Conn.; Berkeley, Santa Monica, Arcata, Oxnard, Santa Cruz, Richmond, Culver City, San Francisco, San Leandro, Fairfax, West Hollywood, Oakland, Albany, San José and Los Angeles, Calif.; Seattle, Wash.; Nashville, Tenn; Kauai and Honolulu, Hawaii; New Hope Borough, Carlisle, Pittsburgh and Philadelphia, Pa.; Tucson, Ariz.; Boone and Chapel Hill, N.C.; Minneapolis, Minn.; Milwaukee and Madison, Wis.; Newton, Cambridge, Amherst, Newburyport, Northampton, Concord, Great Barrington and Williamstown, Mass.; Cincinnati and Oberlin, Ohio; Keene, N.H.; Santa Fe, N.M.; Arlington County, Falls Church and Charlottesville, Va.; Kansas City, Mo.; Salt Lake City, Utah; Miami, South Miami, Pinecrest, Tampa, Hallandale Beach, Gulfport, Broward County, Monroe County, St. Petersburg, Key West and West Palm Beach, Fla.; Chicago, Ill.; Teton County, Wyo.; Eugene and Porland, Ore.; Boulder, Colo.; Brattleboro, Burlington and Putney, Vt.; Detroit and Ann Arbor, Mich.; Wilmington, Del.; Providence, R.I.; Gary, Ind.; Hoboken and Woodbridge, N.J.; Portland, Maine; Baltimore, Md.; and Washington, D.C.
 Meanwhile, other cities are moving forward in the resolution process.

-The Center is providing all the materials needed, including a sample city resolution and supporting documents.
-There’s also an online community through our Facebook page, where you can provide updates, ask questions and get support from other volunteers.
+The Center is providing all the materials needed, including a sample city resolution (in PDF or Word format) and supporting documents.
+There's also an online community through our Facebook page, where you can provide updates, ask questions and get support from other volunteers.
 We can connect you with others in your community and support you every step of the way.

 Interested?
 We hope so.